 Can I Add a Battery To An Existing Solar System?

-Why Add Batteries to a Solar System?
+Why Add a Battery to a Solar System?

-Considerations For Adding Battery to Existing Solar
+Considerations For Adding Solar Battery to an Existing System

 What Type Of Solar Inverter Does The Array Currently Use?